Tytus-Harlender/30_days_challange/Day3/README.md

 The class ‘SomeFunctionality’ pictures the idea behind the static keyword.
 It is a static class, then it consists of only static methods.
 They are all public so may be easily accessed outside the class.
 Since we have only methods within the class and they held some specific set of functionalities to the program, then we do not need to create instances each time we need to use them.
 It is far simpler in use as we just call the proper method by name in ‘Program.cs’

+Ref, out

-Ref, out- both used for passing reference
+- both used for passing reference
 The out is a keyword in C# which is used for the passing the arguments to methods as a reference type.
 It is generally used when a method returns multiple values.
 The out parameter does not pass the property.
 Class ‘QuickReturn’ shows us the usage of a out keyword.
 The variable L is changed in the method and then given back out to be assigned again.
 Note: ref does not use the same variable name in method